lhvk/venue-finder/README.md

 ![Project Image](/src/assets/venue-finder-landingpage.png)

 **Venue Finder** is a web application that helps users discover and book venues.
-The API is provided by Noroff School of Technology and Media (Called Noroff from here) It utilizes modern web technologies and a user-friendly interface to provide a seamless experience for users.
+The API is provided by Noroff School of Technology and Media.
+It utilizes modern web technologies and a user-friendly interface to provide a seamless experience for users.
 This was my final exam at Noroff.
 I hope you enjoy it!

 ## Features